EmineSener/Sentiment-Analysis-on-Automobile-Brands/README.md

 [create_model_with_bert.ipynb](./MachineLearning/create_model_with_bert.ipynb) may take some time to run, but since the model is saved as [best_model.h5](./MachineLearning/best_model.h5) after training, you can use the model multiple times without the need to train it again.

+At this stage, I received assistance from the [Sentiment_Analyse](https://github.com/akoksal/BERT-Sentiment-Analysis-Turkish/blob/master/BERT%20Features%20with%20Keras.ipynb).

 #### Sentiment Analyse